Surjective isometries on a Banach space of analytic functions with bounded derivatives: Preliminaries and an embedding of into

 for $f \in \Ao$, where $a \in \Di$.
-We see that $\Ao$ coincides with the set of all Lipschitz functions in $H(\Di)$ (see Remark~\ref{rem2}).
-Let $A(\Db)$ be the Banach algebra of all analytic functions on $\Di$ which can be extended to continuous functions on the closed unit disc $\Db$.
+Let $A(\Db)$ be the disc algebra, that is, the commutative Banach algebra of all analytic functions on $\Di$ which can be extended to continuous functions on the closed unit disc $\Db$.
 We see that $\Ao$ is a subset of $A(\Db)$ by \cite[Theorem~3.11]{dur}.
-It is well-known that the maximal ideal space of $A(\Db)$ is $\Db$.
-We denote by $\wh{f}$ the Gelfand transform of $f \in A(\Db)$; the Gelfand transforms of $\H$ and $A(\Db)$ are represented by the same symbol $\wh{\cdot}$.
-Let $\T$ be the unit circle in $\C$.
-Then $\T$ is the Shilov boundary for $A(\Db)$, that is, $\T$ is the smallest closed subset of $\Db$ with the property that $\V{\wh{f}}_\T = \sup_{z \in \T} |\wh{f}(z)| = \V{f}_{\Di}$ for all $f \in A(\Db)$.
-The identity function on $\Di$ is denoted by $\id$.
-We refer the reader to \cite{bro} for information about uniform algebras.